core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Some environments may also benefit from the ability of TCP to exchange larger payloads, such as firmware images, without application layer segmentation and to utilize the more sophisticated congestion control capabilities provided by many TCP implementations.
+Note that there is ongoing work to add more elaborate congestion control to CoAP (see {{-cocoa}}).

 CoAP may be integrated into a Web environment where the front-end uses CoAP over UDP from IoT devices to a cloud infrastructure and then CoAP